GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 returns a promise.
 The [user may be prompted] if access was not previously granted.
 The promise will resolve if the following conditions are all met:

+- It was only called in response to a user gesture such as a touch gesture or mouse click.
-- User has allowed the website to interact with NFC devices when they tap their phone.
+- The user has allowed the website to interact with NFC devices.
 - The user's phone supports NFC.
 - The user has enabled NFC on their phone.